The State of Social Media

 While recognizing that the monthly share estimate in the table has a daily variance, we analyzed how these streaming services perform throughout the referenced month and examined the share of each service by day of the week.
 Figure 2 below provides additional insights of day-over-day viewing phenomenon for these OTT apps and shows January 2021 viewing duration share for each group by day of the week.
 The total duration estimates across the services from the previous table are first segmented by day and then a share of viewing is computed.
 The green and red icons represent value greater or lesser than the average estimate for the app across all seven days.

 Among OTT Streaming services, our first observation is on Netflix’s viewing share throughout the week.
-Netflix’s viewing share in January 2021 on Monday among Top Five OTT Streaming services was 35.1%, higher than its average share across all seven days.
-There is a decline in its share during mid-week (Wednesday-Friday) followed by an increase over the weekend.
-YouTube, on the other hand, appears to be performing well during the mid-week and the same seems to be case for Hulu.
-Amazon Video is a strong weekend performer, albeit only on Sundays.
-During the weekend when consumers have more free time, Netflix and Disney+ are the only two streaming services with a share of viewership on both Saturday and Sunday that is higher than their respective average share across all seven days.
+Netflix’s viewing share in January 2021 on Monday among Top Five OTT Streaming services was 35.8%, higher than its average share across all seven days.
+There is a decline in its share during mid-week (Tuesday-Thursday) followed by an increase over the weekend.
+YouTube, on the other hand, appears to be performing well during the mid-week.
+Amazon Video is a strong weekend performer.
+During the weekend when consumers have more free time, Amazon Video and Disney+ are the only two streaming services with a share of viewership on both Saturday and Sunday that is higher than their respective average share across all seven days.

 Among Network OTT apps, ESPN has higher than its average viewership share on Sunday and Monday, with muted viewing during weekdays.
-PBS, on the other hand, exhibits the opposite trend – strong performance during the weekdays from Tuesday to Thursday.
-A similar trend is visible for PBS Kids Video.
-However, NBC Sports and NBC lack a discernible weekday/weekend trend, but with one common trait: they both have higher share on Friday.
+PBS, on the other hand, exhibits the opposite trend – strong performance during the weekdays from Monday to Wednesday.
+PBS Kids Video and NBC Sports are performing well on weekdays (Tuesday-Thursday & Wednesday-Friday respectively).
+However, NBC lack a discernible weekday/weekend trend.

-Lastly, among vMVPD OTT apps, Sling appears to be a strong performer during days leading up to the weekends.
-Interestingly, Pluto.TV appears to be on a opposite trend with weaker viewership share during days leading up to the weekends (see the Trend bar charts for these two apps).
+Lastly, among vMVPD OTT apps, Xfinity Stream has higher viewership share on weekend (Saturday-Sunday) and Monday.
+Sling’s viewing share is highest on Saturday.
 In general, the variance in viewing share across all these apps could be driven by a multitude of intrinsic (Panel sample size variations) or extrinsic (cannibalizing effect of competitor’s release of new content such as movie premiers) factors.
 Investigation of these factors are outside the scope of this article.

 Types of OTT Services based on Viewership Patterns